geotools/geotools/docs/user/library/referencing/postgresql.rst

 1. Open access to the new database (SA):

-   Geotools CTS will need to access the database through a JDBC driver.
+   GeoTools CTS will need to access the database through a JDBC driver.
    Modify the access configuration file var/lib/pgsql/data/hb_pga.conf/ (SA) add::